wanderlust-create/sciscope/README.md

 ## 🔑 Authentication

 - Users sign up or log in using `/api/v1/auth/signup` or `/login`
-- JWT-based authentication
+- JWT-based authentication (`JWT_SECRET` required)
-- Protected routes include `/bookmarks` and `/bookmark-groups`
+- Protected routes include:
+  - `/bookmarks`
+  - `/bookmark-groups`

+_Note: Analytics endpoints are currently public but may be protected in future versions._

 ---